buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

-through random googling appears to be correct, the motor appears to have a static magnet ([stator?](http://www.koshindenki.com/img/file/CL_TechnologyOvr_R3a_Std.pdf)) and a moveable winding.
+through random googling appears to be correct, the motor appears to have a static magnet ([stator?](http://www.koshindenki.com/img/file/CL_TechnologyOvr_R3a_Std.pdf)) and a rotating winding.

-### Power Eletrics: Doing it live
+### Power Electrics: Doing it live

 The last step I want to find out about the motors is to check out the voltage that they get when the quadcopter is turned on.
 It's been a little while since